Scarlet ibis: Social behavior

 The scarlet ibis is a sociable and gregarious bird, and very communally-minded regarding the search for food and the protection of the young.
 They live in flocks of thirty or more.
-Members stay close, and mating pairs arrange their nests in close proximity to other pairs in the same tree.
+Members stay close, and mating pairs arrange their nests in proximity to other pairs in the same tree.

 For protection, flocks often congregate in large colonies of several thousand individuals.
 They also regularly participate in mixed flocks, gaining additional safety through numbers: storks, spoonbills, egrets, herons and ducks are all common companions during feedings and flights.

 Status

 The species has protected status throughout the world, and the International Union for Conservation of Nature has classified the scarlet ibis as a species of Least Concern on the IUCN Red List.
 Though several local populations appear to be in decline, global totals remain relatively large and the current rate of losses is not considered a threat to the species' survival.
 Nonetheless, recent losses by established populations in French Guiana have become a concern for conservationists, and in Brazil the bird has been included on a national list of endangered species.